Vegeta2020/CIA-SSD/README.md

 ## Acknowledgement
 Our code are mainly based on [Det3D](https://github.com/poodarchu/det3d), thanks for their contributions!
 We also thank for the reviewers's valuable comments on this paper.

+## Contact
+If you have any questions or suggestions about this repo, please feel free to contact me (zheng-w10@foxmail.com)